ABOUT STEFAN MAIER

 From 1987 to 1990, Stefan worked for the master organbuilder John Brombaugh, in Eugene, Oregon.
 Here he gained much experience in pipe making and worked closely with Mr. Brombaugh on devising temperaments and tuning systems.
 This work resulted in his development of a proprietary software program that uses a computer and an oscilloscope to accurately measure or/and set musical temperaments.

 In March 1990, Stefan moved to the south of France where he began working with Manufacture Provencale D'Orgues in Carces.
 Here he became intimately acquainted with French organ literature and French organbuilding.
 He had the good fortune to restore an early Italian mechanical action organ for which he built a new spring chest from black walnut based on the specifications of the remains of the original chest.
 Then in 1992, he built his first original pipe organ for a client in Toulon, France.

 His creativity and resourcefulness have attracted other “out of the box” jobs such as the I-manual organ that was constructed for the sailing yacht Antonisa.
 This instrument had to be suited for high humidity climates and withstand an unlikely but possible rollover of the vessel.

-Since he established his own company, Stefan Maier Tracker Organs, here in 1993, it has steadily grown, servicing and rebuilding many fine instruments of numerous builders throughout New England.
-Stefan enjoys rendering his services to the small local country church as much as to prominent institutions such as Boston College, bringing to bear three decades of experience.
+Since he established his own company, Stefan Maier Tracker Organs, it has steadily grown, servicing and rebuilding many fine instruments of numerous builders throughout New England.
+Stefan enjoys rendering his services to the small local country church as much as to prominent institutions such as Boston College, Harvard University, The Old North Church, Wellesley College, and Mechanics Hall in Worcester, bringing to bear over three decades of experience.

 Our "spiderweb" logo is a representation of the division of the octave.
-More (much more) about temperaments, tuning, symetry and other cosmic laws...
+More (much more) about temperaments, tuning, symmetry and other cosmic laws ...